Jitelfy/jitelfy/README.md

 ## Jitelfy
-A social media platform that integrates the Spotify API to provide authorization and music based personalization for users.
+A social media platform that integrates the Spotify API to provide authorization and music based personalization for users. :fire: